 Shortly after I returned home from Vietnam, Diane and I were married.
 She worked and supported us while the GI Bill enabled me to continue my education and get a decent job.
 We are now retired and happily enjoying our growing family.
 Grandkids are great!

-Jarvis and I have exchanged a few Christmas cards and a few emails over the years.
-I recently tracked down Bannar and we spoke over the phone and also exchanged a few text messages every now and then.
+Jarvis and I have exchanged a few emails over the years and I recently tracked down Bannar.
+We spoke over the phone and have also exchanged a few text messages every now and then.

 Thank You for reading my story.